-The rule of thumb is that untouched, freshly-pumped breast milk can stay out at room temperature for four hours or less, says Deborah Campbell, a neonatologist at The Children’s Hospital at Montefiore in the Bronx, N.Y.
+The rule of thumb is that untouched, freshly-pumped breast milk can stay out at room temperature for four hours or less, says Deborah Campbell, a neonatologist at The Children’s Hospital at Montefiore in the Bronx, New York.
 If it’s been longer than four hours, you need to throw it out (sorry!).

 According to the American Academy of Pediatrics' breast milk storage guidelines, once you’ve put breast milk in the refrigerator, it can stay there for up to four days.
 It's during this window the milk's fat, digestive enzyme activity and anti-infection benefits are at their peak, adds Campbell.

 If you don’t plan on using the milk within the four days that it’s at its best in the fridge, you should freeze it within 24 hours of pumping.
 Breast milk is good for three to six months when stored in a freezer attached to a refrigerator.

 Breast milk storage bags are your best option.
 Choose two- or four-ounce storage bags and, if you plan on freezing the milk, be sure to leave a little room at the top of the bag because the milk will expand when it freezes.
 Write the date you pumped on the bag so you’ll know when to throw it out.
 Don’t use disposable bottle liners or other types of plastic bags.

 If you’re afraid that the bags may tear, you can put them inside a plastic container with a lid.
 You should avoid any containers made with bisphenol A or S, but you can freeze breast milk in freezer-safe glass or BPA-free plastic containers.
 Wash all bottles with hot, soapy water beforehand (or in the dishwasher) and dry them well.
-Do not use chemical disinfectants.

 Remember the mantra: First in, first out.
 Thaw the oldest breast milk first.